TreeLLi/APT/README.md

 # APT: Adversarial Prompt Tuning
 The official code of the paper "One Prompt Word is Enough to Boost Adversarial Robustness for Pre-trained Vision-Language Models" which is accepted by the main conference of CVPR 2024.
+Arxiv: https://arxiv.org/abs/2403.01849.

 ## Preparation